Azure-Samples/DSRegTool/README.md

     - Testing OS version if it supports fallback to sync join
     - Testing fallback to sync join configuration enablement
 - Testing the following with Managed domain / Sync join flow:
-    - Testing if the device synced successfully to AAD (for Managed domains)
+    - Testing if the device synced successfully to Entra ID (for Managed domains)
     - Testing userCertificate attribute under AD computer object
     - Testing self-signed certificate validity
     - Testing if the device synced to Entra ID
 - Testing Device Registration Service
-- Test if the device exists on AAD.
+- Test if the device exists on Entra ID
-- Test if the device enabled on AAD.
+- Test if the device enabled on Entra ID
-- Test if the device is not pending on AAD.
+- Test if the device is not pending on Entra ID
 - Testing if device is stale

 #### 4- Verify Service Connection Point (SCP)